Long time universality of black-hole lasers: Analog configurations in flowing condensates

 We first revisit the BH waterfall configuration \cite{Larre2012}, depicted in Fig. \ref{fig:BHWFConfigurations}a, created by introducing a semi-infinite attractive potential

 where $v$ is the asymptotic subsonic Mach number and $x_H$ the point where the step is placed.

 The corresponding stationary GP wave function describing the BH configuration is \begin{widetext}

 \end{widetext} with $\phi_0$ some phase to make the wave function continuous at $x=x_H$.
 This configuration provides a realistic theoretical model of the experimental setup of Refs. \cite{Lahav2010,Steinhauer2016,deNova2019}, in which a step potential is swept with velocity $v$ along a condensate at rest, an equivalent situation to that described here via Galilean invariance.
-We note that this family of solutions is uniparametric since it is determined by solely the value of $v$.
+We note that this family of BH solutions is uniparametric since it is determined by solely the value of $v$.

 As explained in Ref. \cite{deNova2017a}, a stationary BHL solution of arbitrary size can be associated to every stationary BH solution.
-The argument goes as follows: if a BH configuration is formed by a potential $V^{\textrm{BH}}(x)$ and described by a stationary GP wave function of the form
+The argument goes as follows: consider a BH configuration formed by a potential $V^{\textrm{BH}}(x)$ and described by a stationary GP wave function of the form

-where $\Psi_d(x)=\sqrt{n_d}e^{iv_dx}$ is here the homogeneous plane wave characterizing the supersonic region and we set $x_H=0$ without loss of generality, then the configuration formed by the symmetric potential
+where $\Psi_d(x)=\sqrt{n_d}e^{iv_dx}$ is here the homogeneous plane wave characterizing the supersonic region and we set $x_H=0$ without loss of generality.
+Then, the configuration formed by the symmetric potential